 Section V of these policies and procedures sets forth certain stated positions.
 In the case of a proxy issue for which there is a stated position, we generally vote in accordance with the stated position.
 In the case of a proxy issue for which there is a list of factors set forth in Section V that we consider in voting on such issue, we consider those factors and vote on a case-by-case basis in accordance with the general principles set forth above.
 In the case of a proxy issue for which there is no stated position or list of factors that we consider in voting on such issue, we vote on a case-by-case basis in accordance with the general principles set forth above.
 We may utilize an external service provider to provide us with information and/or a recommendation with regard to proxy votes but we are not required to follow any such recommendations.
-The use of an external service provide.
+The use of an external service provider does not relieve us of our responsibility for the proxy vote.

-For routine matters, we usually vote according to our policy or the external service provider's recommendation, although we are not obligated to do so and an individual portfolio manager may vote contrary to our policy or the recommendation of the external service provider.
-If a matter is non-routine, e.g., management's recommendation is different than that of the external service provider and ClearBridge is a significant holder or it is a significant holding for ClearBridge, the issues will be highlighted to the appropriate investment teams and their views solicited by members of the Proxy Committee.
+For routine matters, we usually vote according to our policy or the external service provider's recommendation, although we are not obligated to do so and each individual portfolio management team may vote contrary to our policy or the recommendation of the external service provider.
+If a matter is non-routine, e.g., management's recommendation is different than that of the external service provider and ClearBridge is a significant holder or it is a significant holding for ClearBridge, the issues will be highlighted to the appropriate investment teams.
 Different investment teams may vote differently on the same issue, depending upon their assessment of clients' best interests.

-ClearBridge's proxy voting process is overseen and coordinated by its Proxy Committee.
+ClearBridge's policies are reviewed annually and its proxy voting process is overseen and coordinated by its Proxy Committee.